andreafabrizi/DNSProxy/README.md

 This software is TOR-friendly and requires minimal resources.
 Enjoy !

 Features:
-- DNS-over-HTTPS compliant with RFC 8484, plus older non-standards supported.
+- DNS-over-HTTPS compliant with RFC-8484 and other older non-standards
-- FOLLOWLOCATION, spawns threads to enable HTTP browser cache preemption for the benefit of the user experience.
+- FOLLOWLOCATION, spawning threads to enable HTTP browser cache preemption for the benefit of the user experience.
-- HTTP/2 ready.
-Talks HTTP/2 in different combinations of ALPN, NPN, Update & co.
-- as HTTP/2 is the minimum requirement for DOH (see RFC 8484), to comply is easy using libCURL, lesser with nghttp2,
+- HTTP/2 is the minimum requirement for dnsp-h2 DoW (see RFC 8484), while dnsp runs on pre-h2
-- ability to dump DNS response packet, then serve such content via local HTTP webserver (not in DNSP intents, but possible for the benefit and simplicity of DOH adoption !)
+- ability to dump response packet and serve content via local HTTP webserver
-- ability to set specific headers according to cache requirements, i.e. translate DNS TTL validity to HTTP cache Validity :)
+- ability to set specific headers according to cache requirements i.e. translate HTTP cache Validity into DNS TTL value

-To recap, in order to start resolving "anonymous DNS" over HTTP, all you need is:
+To wrap-up -in order to start resolving "anonymous DNS" over HTTP- all you need is:
-- a PHP-server hosting the *nslookup-doh.php* resolver script
-- the C software, available as source or compiled
+- the C software, available as source or compiled (dnsp-h2 and dnsp)
+- a PHP-server hosting the *nslookup-doh.php* resolver script (only for legacy dnsp)

 ## Caching answers